Some Useful Word Macro Examples

 Windows Vista Version

-The following will work in Windows XP also, but requires an extra step to overcome the SendKeys issue.
+The following will work in other Windows versions also, but requires an extra step to overcome the SendKeys issue.

 Sub InsertField()